afonzeca/arun/README.md

 4) Make some security checks on parameters (e.g. strips some characters and other checks) - CODE WRITTEN BUT NOT SUPPORTED YET
 5) By using reflection analyzes the structure of the ACTION requests (e.g. type hinting of parameters and number of them)
 6) Gets the class corresponding to DOMAIN (in our case "table"), uses a factory to instantiate it and the call method "ACTION" (e.g. "create")
-7) Inside the method ACTION bosun injects the parameters passed (and if required also dependencies from container)
+7) Inside the method ACTION Arun injects the parameters passed (and if required also dependencies from container)
 8) The method called "ACTION" is called...
 9) If something wrong a contextual help will be displayed (by using reflection it will describe the DOMAIN and ACTIONS according to the parameters passed)

-Bosun is written using S.O.L.I.D. principles, some 12factors principles and full OOP approach!
+Arun is written using S.O.L.I.D. principles, some 12factors principles and full OOP approach!
 Feel free to browse the code, it's full documented!

 _Note for developers_

 I prepared a phpunit.xml file so you can use PhpUnit and PhpUnitWatcher from Spatie during development out of the box!

-I also made some UT, you will find it in the tests directory so you can understand better how Bosun works!
+I also made some UT, you will find it in the tests directory so you can understand better how Arun works!

-**What's next?**
+### What's next?

 The next release will hopefully includes: